averkoc/lxprivate/docs/prepare.md

 Next, copy the generated public key to the server using the `ssh-copy-id` command.

 Both commands are executed on your local machine.
-The `ssh-copy-id` program connects to the server, prompts you for your password, and copies your public key into the server’s `~/.ssh/authorized_keys` file.
+The `ssh-copy-id` program connects to the server, prompts you for your password, and copies your public key into the server’s `~/.ssh/authorized_keys` file. <br>
 "aI" did an ssh-keybased authentication [simulator](sshsimu.html) that may help you to refresh your skills.

 ### File Permissions and Ownership